rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

     -      if(this.isGameOver()){...}
     ```

-* Example: In the patch shown below, the bug fix code is just the if block.
+* Example: In the patch shown below, the bug fix code is just the `if` block.
 Despite that, we cannot remove any other statements from this patch.
-The while loop contains only the if statement so it cannot be removed.
-The only two new local variables introduced in this function are both being used for the bug fix, so their declarations cannot be removed.
-The function `clear()` has no other statements other than the two variable declarations and the while loop.
-Hence, removing the function would mean creating an empty function in the buggy version which would not make any sense.
+The while loop contains only the `if` statement, so it cannot be removed.
+The two new local variables introduced in this function are both being used for the bug fix, so their declarations cannot be removed.
+The function `clear()` has no other statements other than the two variable declarations and the `while` loop.
+Hence, removing the function would mean creating an empty function in the buggy version, which would not make any sense.
 Since the `@Override` is associated with the `clear()` function, even that cannot be removed.
     ```diff
              abstract class AbstractPatriciaTrie<K, V> extends AbstractBitwiseTrie<K, V> {
                     ...